 The most beautiful cemetery I have ever seen, on the summit of the mountain village

 When the family returned they brought me to the celebration of “Los Tres Reas”, the Three Kings, held every year on January 6th.
 The kings drove up in three vintage Rolls-Royces, throwing candies to crowds of children.
-After, the people walked to the centre of the village for food, wine, dancing and singing.
+Later, the people walked to the centre of the village for food, wine, dancing and singing.
 I had fully recovered from my illness.
 I came back to my self.

 At sundown, the birds sang like hungry kittens…